brillout/goldpage/docs/readme.template.md

 ## !VAR ASYNC_DATA

-You can load and render data by adding a `addInitialProps` function to your page config:
+You can load and render data by adding an `addInitialProps` function to your page config:

 ~~~js
 !INLINE /examples/html/pages/product.page.js --hide-source-path